News Release | September 24, 2008

 Philanthropic Efforts Expand Vision of Advanced Medicine

 Raymond G. Perelman and his wife Ruth pledged $25 million to create the Perelman Center for Advanced Medicine.
-Mr. Perelman, a PENN Medicine Trustee, is a 1940 graduate of the University of Pennsylvania's Wharton School of Business.
+Mr. Perelman, a PENN Medicine Trustee, attended the University of Pennsylvania's Wharton School of Business.
 Since 1992, he has served as president and chairman of the board of RGP Holdings, Inc., a privately held holding company comprised of various manufacturing, mining and financial interests.
 Mr. and Mrs. Perelman are Trustees of the Raymond and Ruth Perelman Education Foundation, Inc., which supports Jewish cultural and welfare organizations, as well as art and history museums and other cultural institutions.

 In addition to the Perelmans, numerous faculty members, trustees, patients and School of Medicine alumni contributed generously to make the Perelman Center for Advanced Medicine possible.

 To honor the history of the Civic Center site, where the Perelman Center now stands, architects have incorporated artifacts throughout the building, including a 40-foot limestone frieze, original stained glass, a decorative ticket booth and terracotta tiles consistent with the Art Deco and Beaux Arts styles of the Civic Center building.
 On the first floor atrium, additional Civic Center artifacts and artifacts from the history of Penn Medicine will be on display, along with a museum-quality interactive program about its history and medical advances.

 In future phases of development, the Perelman Center will incorporate more Civic Center artifacts.
 In addition, some 5,000 artifacts from the Civic Center Museum are now part of the University of Pennsylvania Museum of Archeology and Anthropology.